Revenue Forecast & Financial Projections for Startups

-In this post, I’ll use a broad, hypothetical example of making revenue projections for an early-stage enterprise SaaS company to demonstrate the value of an anticipatory, data-driven projection approach.
+In this post, I’ll use a broad, hypothetical example of making revenue financial projections for startups (specifically, an enterprise SaaS company) to demonstrate the value of an anticipatory, data-driven projection approach.

 One of the most exciting aspects of being an early-stage venture capital investor is predicting the future; that is, identifying forthcoming trends and weigh those against the potential of founders and their companies.
 Contemporaneously, projecting when, if, and how much these companies will create revenue is equally as challenging.
 While some may dismiss robust financial modeling at such an early stage, it’s an essential step in the infancy of a company.

 After ffVC invests in a company, we offer them the support of our Acceleration Team.
 While these services range from accounting to product engineering, communications, and strategy, this post will emphasize the financial modeling aspect of how we work with our portfolio companies.